wazofski/storz/README.md

 **Storz** is an Object Store framework built in golang.
 It consists of a set of modules implementing the [Store](https://github.com/wazofski/storz/tree/main/store) interface and features a simple [object modeling language](https://github.com/wazofski/storz/tree/main/mgen) used to generate golang object class meta for interacting with `Store` APIs.

 **Storz Modules** provide functionality to store, modify and retrieve modeled objects from various sources.
 Such modules can be composed together to chain Store functionality into more complex logical modules.
-Combining modules allows handling object changes and manipulating data in complex ways within a single or multiple services.
+Combining modules allows handling object changes and manipulating data in complex ways **within or across** services making multi-level server complexity achievable with ease.
-Multi-server complexity of any desired depth can be achieved with ease.

 Example:
 - Frontend service